lsst-sqre/sqr-069/index.rst

   While that isn't common, it seems like something we'll need eventually.

 We've therefore stayed with putting approvers in ``CO:admins`` and asking them not to change the configuration.

+We would like to whitelist anyone who can authenticate via specific US institutions or can verify an email address at one of those institutions so that they don't need to be explicitly approved, but we have so far not been able to find a good way to implement this in COmanage.

 Group management
 ----------------